 To create a Pivot View, follow the steps given below:

-- Open the reporting database containing the required data with which you want to create a Pivot Table.
+- Open the Workspace containing the required data with which you want to create a Pivot Table.

 - Click New Report button in the top left corner to open Create New Report window.

 - In Create New Report window, click Pivot View (Matrix View).
 The Select Base Table dialog box opens as shown below.

 - Use Select Base Table dialog box to choose the required table in your Workspace on which you want to create the Pivot Table and then click OK.

 - This opens a window in Edit Design mode as shown below:

 You can also create new Pivot table by opening the corresponding table on which you want to create the pivot table and invoking the New - > New Pivot View option in the toolbar.
 In Edit Design mode, you will notice that all the columns of the selected table listed as drag and drop items on the left side Column List pane.
 On the right-hand side, you can see the Design Area with shelves to drop the columns and preview area below to view the Pivot created.